Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have excellent transport accessibility, with an average distance of 115 meters to the nearest stop.
-Service frequency averages 2,739 trips per day across all routes, equating to approximately 262 weekly trips per individual stop.
+On average, there are 2,739 trips per day across all routes, which translates to approximately 262 weekly trips per individual stop.

 Frequently Asked Questions - Transport